 Plainfield, NJ 07062-2054

-Current Efforts: MICRA is hosting the COSMO (COmmon Semantic MOdel) ontology, a public, open foundation ontology that is intended to include all the basic elements required to specify the meanings of any more specific concept in any domain.
+Current Efforts: MICRA is hosting the COSMO (COmmon Semantic MOdel) ontology, a public, open foundation ontology that is intended to include all the basic elements ("primitive concept") required to specify the meanings of any more specific concept in any domain.
+The current version COSMO.owl is in the OWL format, and contains representations of over 10600 owl classes (types) and 1230 owl properties (semantic relations).
+The work is continuing, and all comments are welcome.

 MICRA prepared the electronic version of the 1911 Roget's Thesaurus that is widely available on the internet.
 MICRA also prepared an electronic version of the 1913 Webster's Unabridged Dictionary which is available as a public domain file for download from the Project Gutenberg web site.